-101. Home Economics Freshman Lectures.
-R(1-0); I. Dean Justin, Assistant Dean Ahlborn, department heads of the division, and professors of subject matter departments.
+130. Home Economics Lectures.
+R(Meetings by appointment).
+Material presented by Dean Justin, Assistant Dean Ahlborn, department heads of the Division, professors of subject matter departments, students, and invited speakers.
+Charge, 75 cents.

-college environment.
+Freshmen meet weekly during the fall semester.
+The purpose of these meetings is: (1) The orientation of the student to her college environment.
 (2) The development of the ability to study.
 (3) Guidance in choice of one of the several fields of home economics for her profession.
-Charge, 75 cents.
-The purpose of the seminar is: (1) The orientation of the student to her